-When the state or props of a component change, React creates a new virtual DOM and compares it with the old one.
-This process, known as diffing, identifies the changes that need to be made to the actual DOM.
+When state or props change, React generates a new virtual DOM and compares it to the previous version through a process called "diffing," allowing for targeted updates to the actual DOM.

 To optimize our React app's performance, we first need to identify the areas where our app could be improved.
 This is where profiling comes in.
 Profiling our React app can help us understand where our performance bottlenecks are.